gvwilson/sensibleadventures/bookster/bookster.md

 top of the cliff, the blind Hett magician raised his hands and brought them together.

 *Whoomp!* Banefire fell toward them.
+There was no way it could miss them---no way they could escape.

 Thomas pointed at it and shouted words no human throat was ever meant to make.
 Erileine screamed as the fire splashed against something invisible above the mast.
 A roiling mass of flame poured past them and to fall away as the *Presumption* fled into the night.

 "Razi!"
 Erileine knelt beside the bookster and shook him.
 "Razi, wake up.
 Wake up!"